Menu

 There is no national park camping at Undara Volcanic National Park so your only option is the Undara Discovery Resort.
 It’s located within the national park and perfect if you want to do a tour as they’re run from there.

-DAY 3: TALAROO HOT SPRINGS
+STOP 2: TALAROO HOT SPRINGS (~1 DAY)

 From Undara Volcanic National Park it’s only about 100km to Talaroo Hot Springs along the Savannah Way.
 We left Undara around lunch time and took our time, getting to Talaroo in the early afternoon.

+You wouldn’t think that hot springs are that awesome in hot weather but they are!
 Talaroo Hot Springs was one of the best spots we stayed at on our road trip along the Savannah Way.

 They’ve only been operating for a few years, and are an Aboriginal-owned and run enterprise.

-TALAROO HOT SPRINGS TOUR
+TOURING TALAROO HOT SPRINGS

 Talaroo Hot Springs along the boardwalk (these are too hot to bathe in as the water is between 53°-63°C)

-CAMPING AT TALAROO HOT SPRINGS
+CAMPING AT TALAROO

 The kitchen facilities are great as is the brand new toilet block and laundry facilities (ie. washing machine).